Public Works Customer Service 727-547-4575 ext. 250

-Stormwater Runoff is rainfall that does not seep into the ground but runs off over our yards, streets, parking lots, and buildings.
-As stormwater flows over our lawns, driveways and parking lots, it picks up fertilizers, oil, chemicals, grass clippings, litter, pet waste, and anything else in its path.
-The stormwater runoff then enters our storm sewer system which flows directly into creeks, lakes, Boca Ciega Bay, Tampa Bay, or the Gulf of Mexico.
+Stormwater runoff is rainfall that does not seep into the ground but runs off over our yards, streets, parking lots, and buildings.
+As stormwater flows over these areas, it picks up contaminants such as fertilizers, oil, chemicals, grass clippings, litter, pet waste, and anything else in its path.
+This contaminated stormwater then enters our storm sewer system which flows directly into Boca Ciega Bay and the Gulf of Mexico.

 Are the storm sewers the same as sanitary sewers?

 Storm drains are the openings you see along curbs and in streets and parking lots.
-They carry away rainwater and transport it through the storm sewer system to nearby waterways.
+They carry away rainwater and transport it through the storm sewer system directly to nearby waterways.
 Water and other debris that enter stormdrains do not go to a treatment facility.
-In contrast, the sanitary sewer takes household water and waste from toilets, sinks and showers, and transports it to a wastewater treatment facility.
-There, the water is treated and can be reused for reclaimed water.
+This is why it's so important that we all take steps to minimize chemical use and pollution.
+In contrast, the sanitary sewer or wastewater system transmits waste from toilets, sinks and showers to a wastewater treatment facility.
+There, the water is treated and can be reused for reclaimed irrigation water.

-Putting oil, antifreeze, paint, detergents, and lawn and garden clippings into the storm drainage system is the same as dumping them directly into the bay.
-But you also are polluting if you allow pollutants to be washed into a storm drain with stormwater runoff or with wash water.
+Putting oil, antifreeze, paint, detergents, and lawn and garden clippings into the storm drainage system is illegal and does the same amount of harm as dumping them directly into the bay.
+Unlawful pollution also occurs if you allow pollutants to be washed into a storm drain with stormwater runoff or with wash water.
 For instance, you may be polluting if you:

 - allow wash water from engine or equipment, car or boat washing to enter a storm drain;

 - spill antifreeze or other material without cleaning it up;

 - allow materials or wastes stored outside to leak on the ground;